Mixed Hodge Structures on Alexander Modules: Mixed Hodge Structures and Complexes

 \begin{remk}[Derived direct image of a mixed Hodge complex of sheaves.]
 Suppose $\calK^\bullet$ is a $k$-mixed Hodge complex of sheaves on $X$ where the filtrations $W_{\lc}$ and $F^{\lc}$ are biregular (i.e. for all $m$, the filtrations induced on $\calK^m$ are finite).
 Let $g\colon X\rightarrow Y$ be a continuous map between two topological spaces.
 The derived direct image of $\calK^\bullet$ via $g$ is again a mixed Hodge complex of sheaves, and it is defined as follows (\cite[B.2.5]{peters2008mixed}).

 Let $\Tot[\calC_{\Gdm}^\bullet\calF^\bullet]$ be the Godement resolution of a complex of sheaves $\calF^\bullet$ as defined in \cite[B.2.1]{peters2008mixed}, which is a flabby resolution.
 Here, $\Tot[\calC_{\Gdm}^\bullet\calF^\bullet]$ denotes the simple complex associated to the double complex $\calC_{\Gdm}^\bullet\calF^\bullet$.
-We define $Rg_*\calK^\bullet$ to be the following triple
+We define $Rg_*\calK^\bullet$ to be the following triple {

-where $g_*\alpha$ is the pseudo-morphism of filtered complexes of sheaves of $k$-vector spaces induced by $\alpha$ and the functoriality of both $g_*$ and the Godement resolution.$\sslash$ \end{remk}
+} where $g_*\alpha$ is the pseudo-morphism of filtered complexes of sheaves of $k$-vector spaces induced by $\alpha$ and the functoriality of both $g_*$ and the Godement resolution. \end{remk}

-\subsection{Real Mixed Hodge Complexes on Smooth Varieties}
+\section{Real Mixed Hodge Complexes on Smooth Varieties}

-\textit{Throughout this subsection let $k = \R$, $U$ denote a smooth complex algebraic variety, and $X$ denote a good compactification \cite[Definition 4.1]{peters2008mixed} of $U$ with simple normal crossing divisor $D = X\setminus U$.
+\textit{Throughout this section let $k = \R$, $U$ denote a smooth complex algebraic variety, and $X$ denote a good compactification \cite[Definition 4.1]{peters2008mixed} of $U$ with simple normal crossing divisor $D = X\setminus U$.
 Let $j\colon U \rightarrow X$ denote the inclusion.} In this section, we remind the reader of the $\R$-mixed Hodge complex of sheaves associated to the log de Rham complex $\logdr{X}{D}$.
 For a definition of the log de Rham complex and its properties, see \cite[Section 4.1]{peters2008mixed}.

 Before describing the particular filtrations on the log de Rham complex, we define a pair of filtrations that can be applied to any cochain complex.
 Suppose $\calF^\bullet$ is a cochain complex of sheaves.
-Then we have the increasing \bi{canonical filtration} $\tau_{\lc}$, which is described by:
+Then we have the increasing \bi{canonical filtration} $\tau_{\lc}$, which is described by: and we have the decreasing \bi{trivial filtration}, whose $p$-th filtered subcomplex is $\calF^{\geq p}$.
+We now look at the log de Rham complex in particular.
+On it we have the weight filtration $W_{\lc}$, which is described by: